JanLahmann/RasQberry-Two/README.md

 ## Quick Installation of RasQberry
 Quick setup instructions:<br/>
-Initialize an SD card with Raspberry Pi Imager, using the recommended "bookworm, 64-bit". (development was conducted with the default "pi" user, but other users should be possible as well)
+Initialize an SD card with Raspberry Pi Imager, using the recommended "bookworm, 64-bit". (development was conducted with the default "rasqberry" user, but other users should be possible as well)

 Open the terminal/ssh window on your Raspberry Pi.